 Average Auto Loan Interest Rate

 The national average auto loan interest rate typically ranges from 3% to 10%.
-According to Edmunds, loan terms vary but the average length for an auto loan has risen in 2017 to a record high of 69.3 months.
-Based on a 60-month loan and a borrower’s credit score between 690 and 850, the 2017 average auto loan interest rate for a new car has been 4.28%.
+According to Edmunds, loan terms vary but the average length for an auto loan reached a record high of 69.3 months in 2017.
+Based on a 60-month loan and a borrower’s credit score between 690 and 850, the 2017 average auto loan interest rate for a new car was 4.28%.
 Interest rates vary based on the credit score of the consumer, the term length of the loan, whether the car is used or new, and other factors related to the risk of lending to a particular consumer.